Domestic Violence Line

 The service is focusing on enhancing support provided to vulnerable groups, such as women with a disability, Aboriginal or Torres Strait Islander women and women from CALD communities.

 The DV Line will continue to actively engage with the service sector to build relationships for referrals and better pathways for women and children experiencing violence.

 What difference will we make?

-The DV Line ensures women in crisis have 24/7 access to comprehensive support regardless of where they live in NSW.
+The DV Line ensures women in crisis have timely and responsive 24/7 access to comprehensive support regardless of where they live in NSW.